UPCOPY

 One cabaility is to provide a list of top level folders/paths (--dirs=filename) from which to copy source files.
 This allows the user to specify specific folders (ie: \documents and setting, \other_folders) and not traverse the entire file system.

 UNC paths such as \\cpu-00\x\progs (where x is the drive letter) are acceptable to use as the source (-p option).
 However, they will not work if using them within a -s source_file text file.
+And, as expected, the logged on user MUST have proper credentials on the UNC path drive to perform the operation.

 top